tomplunkett/Data-Science/GenAI Resources/readme.md

 https://bit.ly/46ACTS8

 AI Agents & Advanced Development
-Explore the cutting-edge of AI with courses on building intelligent agents.

 AI Agents for Beginners: An 11-lesson GitHub-based course covering agents, RAG, memory, and multi-agent systems, teaching real-world workflows with actual code.
 Ideal for developers and researchers starting from scratch.